AbbasSrour/notes/Database/DBMS/Queries/Data Manipulation Language.md

 ```
 ### Modifying DB With Views
 It is allowed to modify the data of a database using a [[Views|views]], but it becomes exponentially difficult and complex as a view gets more complex, hence updating a database using complex views is not allowed.

+## Transactions
+A transaction is a sequence of queries and update statements executed as a single unit.
+Transactions are started implicitly and terminated by either *commit work* which makes all updates of the transaction permanent in the database, or *rollback work* which undoes all updates performed by the transaction.

+If any step of a transaction fails, all work done by the transaction can be undone by *rollback work*.
+Rollback of incomplete transactions is done automatically in case of system failures.
+In most database systems, each SQL statement that executes successfully is automatically committed.
+Each transaction would then consist of only a single statement.
+Automatic commit can usually be turned off, allowing multi statement transactions, but how to so depends on the database system.